Code-Institute-Submissions/KeithBautista-guess-the-globe/README.md

 ### Fonts

 Mina with from Google Fonts was used for the majority of this project with a fall back of sans serif.
 Mina was specifically chosen as it slightly imitated characters that you you associate with space and flight.

+## Structure of Pages

+There are only two html files that this project consists of, index.html as well as the 404.html page.

+- index.html: This is only a one page site whereby the rest of the content is hidden in modals.
+Content such as the rules as well as the contact form.
+- 404.html: This is the only other page apart from the index.html.
+This page consists of an image with 404 written accross it as well as a button below it to be able to return back to the index.html page.